vbakis/mrs/README.md

 # mrs
-This repository is created for ...
+This repository is created for sharing the collection of reduction programs for the spectra taken with the MOS instrument of TUG.